aram-ap/pyg-engine/README.md

 ## What is Pyg-Engine?

 Pyg-Engine is a hybrid game engine designed to bridge the gap between Python's ease of use and C++'s raw performance.
 It allows developers to write gameplay logic, define scenes, and manage game objects entirely in Python, while the heavy lifting—rendering, physics integration, and input handling—is executed by a compiled C++ core.

 The engine is built around a Component-Entity-System (ECS) inspired architecture, making it modular and easy to extend.
 Whether you are building a simple 2D arcade game or a complex simulation, Pyg-Engine provides the tools to do so efficiently.

+> Note: While pyg-engine is designed with a C++ backend, I can't guarentee that it will be fast nor efficient.
+However, if you care more about usability, pyg-engine is for you.

 ### Core Components